CarlosMoises20/IDS-software/README.md

 ```

 ### If pip is not automatically installed on your local machine after installing Python
-Download this file here: https://bootstrap.pypa.io/get-pip.py (using curl on Windows or wget on Linux)
+Download this file here: https://bootstrap.pypa.io/get-pip.py (using curl on Windows or wget on Linux).

 Then run the following command
 ```python
 python ./get-pip.py
 ```

+Finally, ensure that the PATH environment variables contains the folder where the "pip" file is located.

-### Install the necessary Python packages on your local machine (in root directory)
+### Install the necessary Python packages (and all their dependencies) on your local machine (in root directory)
 ```
 pip install -r ./requirements.txt
 ```